 Early career researcher profile and photo – Dr Breidge Boyle

-In relation to post-doctoral staff, we have a member of the Lecturing staff who is the Post-Doctoral Representative and two current post-docs who are post-doc champions.
-Together they sit on the Postdoctoral Development Centre (PDC) committee and help to provide the School’s postdocs up-to-date information regarding career development opportunities, training courses, events and support resources.
-School level meeting happen on a monthly basis and outside of the School the PDC provides support to postdocs from across the Faculty of Medicine Health and Life Sciences.
-Their main goal is to help postdocs make the best out of their time at Queen's, supporting and empowering them with their career development, in and out of academia.
+In relation to post-doctoral staff, we have a member of Lecturing staff who is the Post-Doctoral Representative and two current postdoctoral staff champions.
+Together they sit on the Postdoctoral Development Centre (PDC) committee and help to provide the School’s postdoctoral staff up-to-date information regarding career development opportunities, training courses, events and support resources.
+School level meetings happen on a monthly basis and outside of the School the PDC provides support to postdoctoral staff from across the Faculty of Medicine Health and Life Sciences.
+Their main goal is to help postdoctoral staff make the best out of their time at Queen's, supporting and empowering them with their career development, in and out of academia.

 This includes providing guidance on ethics and governance, funding projects, working with partners, and commercial developments.
 Research is a key function of the University, so Queen’s provides a range of high quality learning and development opportunities to assist with your work and support your career development.
 New researchers will be invited to attend a central induction event, which is an opportunity to meet with colleagues from across the University.

 It exploits the expert interdisciplinary profile of staff.
-It has an energetic PhD culture and are committed to making doctoral students part of the life of the School and the wider university.
+It has an energetic PhD culture and is committed to making doctoral students part of the life of the School and the wider University.
 We have created bespoke student informed videos to assist with protocol development and run a responsive training programme for PhD students.
-Each new PhD student has a allocated ‘peer buddy’.
+Each new PhD student has an allocated ‘peer buddy’.

 Contributions to Society and the Economy

-As part of our strategy to encourage the best nursing and midwifery undergraduate students to progress to a career in scientific research, we offer a research Summer Studentship Scheme which provides students with the opportunity to work on research projects.
-Read more about the scheme
+As part of our strategy to encourage the best nursing and midwifery undergraduate students to progress to a career in scientific research, we offer a Research Studentship Scheme which provides students with the opportunity to work on research projects.

 The School currently holds a SWAN Silver Award, an accolade which they achieved in 2012 and have attained since in recognition of good practice in recruiting, retaining and promoting women in Science and higher education.